-We have all heard by now the horror stories surrounding the data breaches at various household name companies in various industries.
-Our shopping preferences, financial habits and even our most guarded information, personal health records, are being looted seemingly at will.
-These breaches threaten millions of people, cost billions in lost revenue, fines and good will and represent such a serious threat to a company’s prosperity that several industries have been launched to combat the plague.
+We have all heard the horror stories surrounding data breaches at household name companies in various industries.
+Our shopping preferences, financial habits and even personal health records are being looted at will.
+Data breaches threaten millions of people, cost billions in lost revenue and goodwill, and represent such a serious threat to a company’s prosperity that several industries have been launched to combat the plague.

 Locking the “data doors”

 We’ve see the enemies ability to pick locks no matter the sophistication.
 All technical security systems will fail.
 Why?
 Because the enemy is relentless at trying to break it.
 Studies show that the average time to break-in and steal information happens in hours but detection takes 7 months.
 The most secure system is one that you don’t even realize is in place.

 Several years ago, I designed a login system (back in the DOS days) that did nothing but return the command prompt “>” if you entered the password incorrectly.
 It even mimicked some basic DOS commands (e.g. CLR –screen clear).
 The hacker believed they were in the DOS command shell without realizing they were trapped in a security loop.
 They tried to break an OS and an application that weren’t there rather than trying to defeat a security system.
 It’s all about using mind-set, distraction, and illusion, just as good magicians do.

 Why now?
 Big Data and how it’s used